mmstart007/CleverPet_iOS/CleverPet/Pods/Spark-SDK/README.md

 Be sure to replace `YourAppName` with your project name.

 ### Additional reference
 For additional reference check out the [Reference in Cocoadocs website](http://cocoadocs.org/docsets/Spark-SDK/) for full coverage of `SparkDevice` and `SparkCloud` functions and member variables.
 In addition you can consult the javadoc style comments in `SparkCloud.h` and `SparkDevice.h` for each public method.
-If Particle iOS Cloud SDK is integrated in your Xcode project you should be able to press `Esc` to get an auto-complete hints for each cloud and device method.
+If Particle iOS Cloud SDK is integrated in your XCode project you should be able to press `Esc` to get an auto-complete hints for each cloud and device method.

 ## Installation